-Teenagers, especially boys need to be careful what they post online.
+Teenagers, especially boys need to be careful about what they post online.
 2019 has been a good year for law enforcement throughout the United States and abroad.
-From catching terrorist, planned school attacks to criminals dumb enough to post what crimes they committed and how they think they got away.
-Face book, Twitter and a slew of other social media sites are helping keep communities around the world safe.
+From catching terrorists, planned school attacks to criminals dumb enough to post what crimes they committed and how they think they got away.
+Facebook, Twitter, and a slew of other social media sites are helping keep communities around the world safe.
 I’m 100% for all that, but male teens need to be extra careful of what they say and post online or they can and will be targeted and locked up.
-More and more young males ages 13-19 years old are being put into gang and criminal databases for actions as simple as throwing up hand signs, bragging and showing hundreds of dollars wrapped in rubber bands to rapping lyrics to their favorite rap songs.
+More and more young males ages 13-19 years old are being put into the gang and criminal databases for actions as simple as throwing up hand signs, bragging and showing hundreds of dollars wrapped in rubber bands to rapping lyrics to their favorite rap songs.
 What young males in America don’t understand is even if they haven’t committed a crime, certain social media posts can be interpreted as evidence of gang and criminal activity.
-There is a program more and more police nationwide are using call “Focused Deterrent.”
+There is a program more and more police nationwide are using called “Focused Deterrent.”
 The program was created after criminologist David Kennedy’s “Ceasefire” policing model which focuses on small groups of people

 If your a parent with a teen reading this PLEASE talk with your teen and make him/her know how serious Law enforcement is about what they post on their social media accounts and EVERYTHING posted can be seen!